sts10/orchard-street-wordlists/readme.markdown

 ## Orchard Street Short Lists

-[Orchard Street Alpha](lists/orchard-street-alpha.txt) and [Orchard Street QWERTY](lists/orchard-street-qwerty.txt) lists both have 1,296 words and are optimized for inputting resulting passphrases into devices like smart TVs.
+[Orchard Street Alpha](lists/orchard-street-alpha.txt) and [Orchard Street QWERTY](lists/orchard-street-qwerty.txt) lists both have 1,296 words and are optimized for inputting resulting passphrases into devices like smart TVs or video game consoles.
 Each word gives a passphrase an additional 10.34 bits of entropy.

 The difference between these two lists are which **keyboard layout** they are optimized for.
 Use the Alpha list if your device's keyboard is laid out alphabetically; use the QWERTY list if it is closer to [the QWERTY layout](https://en.wikipedia.org/wiki/QWERTY).

 ### Orchard Street Alpha list
 ```text
 List length               : 1296 words
 Mean word length          : 4.12 characters